 This scary film for kids came in the year 1949 so the animation might look dated.
 The old-fashioned style helps bring down the scariness level of the film.
 The movie is a consolidation of two short stories.
 There is dancing and haunting music in the film, which makes it an ideal scary film for the youngest of the film audience.

 6. The Nightmare Before Christmas

-A scary musical film animated using the stop-motion style photography.
+A scary musical film animated using stop-motion style photography.
 It tells the story of Jack, a skeleton who is the king of Halloween Town, which is inhabited by other monsters.
 Jack discovers a portal to Christmas Town populated by human beings.
 All hell breaks loose when Jack decides to gift scary, Halloween-style gifts to human beings.
+The town gets plagued by panic and dread.
 The film is creepy and colorfully charming, which makes it enticing to children.